LegitPanda/log-fetcher/README.md

 # or
 bun dev
 ```
+## UI
+The default UI is hosted at http://localhost:3000

-## Using the service
+## Using the api
-To view logs, go to http://localhost:3000/log/[log-name]
+Everything uses GET by default

+To view a log, the request is `GET /log/[log-name]`

-for example, if the log is located at `/var/log/auth.log` then the address is `http://localhost:3000/log/auth.log`
+for example, if the log is located at `/var/log/auth.log` then the address is GET `http://localhost:3000/log/auth.log`

 The output is ordered by most recent/last line appended: